• Target level of study

 Exploration and Reservoir Geology

-The GER Master's program offers high-level training in geology for the exploration of fluid and mineral resources, in connection with the energy transition.
-The international recognition and high placement rate of this Master's degree comes from its specialization in the analysis of natural objects (40% of practical field work in M1, and analysis on geometers in M2), as well as from its close links between excellent academic research and "major" industrial companies (hydrocarbons, mineral resources, geothermal energy, storage, etc.).
+The GER Master's degree offers a high-level training in geology for the exploration of fluid and mineral resources, in connection with the energy transition.
+The international recognition and high placement rate of this Master's degree comes from its specialization in the analysis of natural objects (40% of practical fieldwork in M1, and analysis on geomodellers in M2), as well as its close links between academic research of excellence and "major" companies in the industrial sector (hydrocarbons, mineral resources, geothermal energy, storage, etc).

 See the complete page of this course